Sustainability and Systems Building

 The sustainability rubrics were developed to help state and local education agencies assess the sustainability of a specific priority reform—a body of work that an agency is undertaking to achieve priority goals for student outcomes.
 The rubric covers 19 elements of sustainability and what characterizes “inadequate” to “exemplary” for each element.

-Sustainability Self-Assessment Tool, Sustainability Planning Guide, and Sustainability Toolkit (Statewide Longitudinal Data System Grant Program State Support Team, 2013).
+Sustainability Self-Assessment Tool, SLDS Sustainability Planning Guide, and SLDC Sustainability Toolkit: Best Practices and Resources (Statewide Longitudinal Data System Grant Program State Support Team, 2013).

 Sustainability Self-Assessment Workbook and Sustainability Self-Assessment Workbook for Local Educational Agencies (U.S. Department of Education Reform Support Network, 2015).

-These workbooks were designed to support the use of the sustainability rubrics (above).
+These workbooks were designed to support the use of the sustainability rubrics.
 They outline five exercises that will help state and local education agencies conduct an initial self-assessment of the sustainability of their reforms.

 “Maximizing Appropriate Involvement of ECIDS Community Members” (September 11, 2020)

 Many leaders in states, territories, and Tribes have done work on Early Childhood Integrated Data Systems (ECIDS), which includes strategic planning and stakeholder engagement.
 In this episode, ECDataWorks coprincipal investigators Missy Coffey (SRI International) and Phil Sirinides (Penn State Harrisburg) speak with two early childhood data leaders about their experiences building community engagement in Texas.
 They also discuss their recommendations for ECIDS teams across the country.